From the time I became a vegetarian and started paying attention to food politics, there seems to be this perpetual ideaof plant based cultures.

 “In contrast with the Masai, the Kikuyu tribe, which inhabits a district to the west and north of the Masai, are characterized by being primarily an agricultural people.
 Their chief articles of diet are sweet potatoes, corn, beans and some bananas, millet, and Kafir corn…They are not as as tall as the Masai and physically they are much less rugged.”
 Pg 125

 As well as some Ethiopian tribes that relied largely on plant foods,

 “Several of the tribes neighboring Ethiopia are agriculturalists and grow corn, beans millet, sweet potatoes, bananas, Kafir corn, and other grains, as their chief articles of food.
 Physically, they are not as well built as either the tribes using dairy products liberally or those using fish from the fresh water lakes and streams.
 They have been dominated because they possess less courage and resourcefulness.” pg 127

-That’s probably because shell fish is some of the most nutrient dense food Mother Nature has gifted us.
+That’s probably because shellfish are some of the most nutrient-dense food Mother Nature has gifted us.

 “The cook on the boat was an aboriginal Australian from northern Australia.
 He had been trained on a military craft as a dietitian.
 Nearly all his teeth were lost.
 It is of interest that while the native Aborigines had relatively perfect teeth, this man who was a trained dietitian for the whites had lost nearly all his teeth from tooth decay and pyorrhea.”
 Pg 160

 Yet another reason I chose to not become a registered dietitian, they’ve got it all wrong.